-Talk a little more about what a Care Manager does.
+Can you tell us a little more about what a Care Manager does?

-My role as Care Manager is different for every client we serve.
+My role as a Care Manager is different for every client we serve.
 When a new client signs up with us, I go out and complete an assessment of needs.
-The assessment covers a wide range from past and current medical condition, to home safety, likes and dislikes, and an open discussion regarding what the clients expectations are from us.
+The assessment covers a wide range from past and current medical conditions to home safety, likes and dislikes, and an open discussion regarding what the client’s expectations are from us.

 Based on that assessment, I create a care plan for the caregiver so he or she has a good sense of what the client likes and how they want things done before they meet the client.
 I update the care plans as needed during the time when the client is receiving services.